GDP-ADMIN/glchat-sdk/python/glchat-sdk/README.md

 - **🚀 Simple API**: Send messages and receive responses with minimal code
 - **⚡ Streaming Support**: Process responses in real-time as they arrive
 - **📎 File Integration**: Easily attach and send files with your messages
+- **💬 Conversation Management**: Create and manage conversations with chatbots
 - **🎯 Type Safety**: Comprehensive type hints for better development experience
 - **🔄 Flexible Response Handling**: Choose between streaming or complete text responses
 - **💾 Memory Efficient**: Optimized file handling for large files